OpenNebula/docs/source/installation_and_configuration/private_marketplaces/docker_registry.rst

 Overview
 ================================================================================

-This Marketplace uses a private Docker registry server to expose the images (Marketplace Appliances) uploaded to the Marketplace.
+This Marketplace uses a private Docker registry server to expose the images in it as Marketplace Appliances.

 Requirements
 ================================================================================

-The Docker registry should be deployed either in the Front-end or on a node reachable by the Front-end.
+* The Docker registry should be deployed either in the Front-end or on a node reachable by the Front-end.

-The Docker registry should be deployed by the administrator before registering the MarketPlace.
+* The Docker registry should be deployed by the administrator before registering the MarketPlace.

 Configuration
 ================================================================================

-These are the configuration attributes of a Marketplace template of the HTTP kind:
+The configuration attributes are described below:

 +-----------------+----------+-------------------------------------------------------------------------------------------------------------------------------------------------------+
 |    Attribute    | Required |                                                                      Description                                                                      |